daniel-medina/quizar/README.md

 ## Why is the software in french ?
 Is there any english version ?

-Quizzar was made to help french student work for their final exams; and an english version is not planned as of today.
+Quizar was made to help french student work for their final exams; and an english version is not planned as of today.

-As the software is under a GPLv3 license, you are free to translate it as long as you respect the agreements of the license.
+As the software is under a MIT license, you are free to translate it, compile it and redistribute your own binary.

 ## How was Quizzar created ?